-How to Implement an ERP System in 6 Months or Less
+How to achieve an ERP implementation in 6 months …. or less

 ERP implementation can be daunting for any business, as it ties into many aspects and processes of the company.
 A well-developed implementation plan is key to success in any large-scale project.
 Breaking the implementation down into stages with specific goals in mind can increase your chances of success.